Below are my top recommendations of activities, adventures and experiences for couples honeymooning on the island of Oahu in the state of Hawaii

 High Tide Glass offers an intimate 1.5 hour class for up to 2 people where you learn all about the fundamentals of glass working with a focus on marble making and glass sculpting.
 With hands on instruction, you will learn to weld, carve, shape and mold your very own glass creations.
 They have multiple options of things you can create depending on your comfort and skill level.
 Make something special to remember your honeymoon in Hawaii and have an experience like no other.

 Paint the Mokuluas in Lanikai on a private beach estate with an exceptional view of the two islands off the coast of Lanikai.
 No prior painting experience required.
 Instruction on how to paint the scene stroke by stroke is available for beginners or anyone who wants instruction or you are free to paint without instruction.
 All materials are provided and everyone takes home their painting.
+The islands you will be painting are featured in the photo above.

 GO FOR A CRUISE